fmager/real-time/m1_memory_hierarchies/s3_immediate_gpu_computation.md

 computed.
 Don't worry about it!

-Then we define a number of built-in variables we would like to have access too, there are more available than we declare here.
+Then we define a number of built-in variables we would like to have access too.
+There are more available than we declare here.
 These are various ID's such as, what is this threads number inside this work group, which work group is this thread in, out of all threads which number thread is this thread, that sort of thing.